brighthive/data-trust-legal/DT-Member-Agreement/dt-member-agreement.md

 ## EXHIBIT A

-## DATA TRUST GOALS, PROJECTS AND ALLOWABLE USES
+## DATA TRUST GOALS, PROJECTS, AND ALLOWABLE USES

 ### Goals
+[Data Trust Members should include Goals for the Data Trust]

 ### Projects
+[Data Trust Members should include Projects for the Data Trust]

-### Allowed Uses
+### Allowable Uses

-[INSERT ADDITIONAL ALLOWABLE USES DESCRIPTION]
+[Data Trust Members should include Allowable Uses for the Data Trust]

-An electronic registry of EXHIBIT A Data Trust Goals, Projects and Uses is maintained and updated [insert Data Trust Goals, Projects and Uses Registry URL]
+An electronic registry of EXHIBIT A Data Trust Goals, Projects and Allowable Uses is maintained and updated [insert Data Trust Goals, Projects and Uses Registry URL]

 ## EXHIBIT B